 Comprehensive Overview

 Plants also play a critical role in the carbon cycle.
 They absorb carbon dioxide from the atmosphere during photosynthesis and store it in their tissues.
-When plants die and decompose, some of this carbon is released back into the atmosphere, but a significant portion is stored in the soil.
+So when plants die and decompose, some of this carbon is released back into the atmosphere, but a significant portion is stored in the soil.
 This helps to regulate the amount of carbon dioxide in the atmosphere, which is a major greenhouse gas.

 Trends and Latest Developments